benbusby/y2k/README.md

 -rw-r--r-- 1 benbusby 0 104915181204630000 2.y2k
 ```

+- **Why doesn't Y2K have X feature?**

+I probably just haven't implemented it yet -- it's still a work in progress.
+Feel free to open an issue, or refer to the [Contributing](#contributing)
+section if you'd like to help out!

 _____

 ¹ Technically Sept.
 2001, but close enough...

 ## Contributing

-I would appreciate any input/contributions from the community.
-Feel free to
+I would appreciate any input/contributions from anyone.
+Y2K still needs a lot
+of work, so feel free to submit a PR for a new feature, browse the issues tab
-browse the issues tab to see if there's anything that you're interested in
+to see if there's anything that you're interested in working on, or add a new
-working on, or add a new example program.
+example program.

 The main thing that would help is trying to solve current or past code-golfing
 problems from https://codegolf.stackexchange.com.
 If there's a limitation in